mrc-ide/naomi.options/README.md

 ![](diagram/logic.png?raw=true)

-There are 3 possible sources for default values, in order of precedence
+There are 2 possible sources for default values, in order of precedence
 * `default_options.csv`
 * `fallback_values` coming from the data
-* hardcoded fallback from `controls.R`

 When building the options from hintr the way this works is
 1. hintr receives a request to return options with paths to files